Bankruptcy of FTX: Losses by FTX investors and customers

 Institutional investors that stand to lose money due to their stakes in FTX include Tiger Global Management, the Ontario Teachers' Pension Plan, SoftBank Group, BlackRock, Lightspeed Venture Partners, Temasek, and Sequoia Capital.
 Sequoia Capital wrote down its equity in FTX to $0 on 9 November, losing some $214 million.
 Sequoia released a notice to investors, also published on Twitter, assuring them the firm's stake in FTX represented a small amount of its overall portfolio, and replaced a profile of Bankman-Fried published on the firm's website with a link to the same notice.
 The Ontario Teachers' Pension Plan released a similar statement.
+In addition, Sequoia held a November 2022 conference call where top partners and executives including global leader Roelof Botha defended their due diligence but apologized to investors for backing FTX.

 BlockFi, a cryptocurrency lender, was reportedly taking steps to file for bankruptcy as of 15 November, having earlier halted withdrawals.
 The company disclosed "significant exposure" to FTX on 14 November.
 Another cryptocurrency lender, Genesis, a subsidiary of Digital Currency Group, halted withdrawals on 16 November.
 This halt caused Gemini to cease allowing redemptions for clients using a service provided through a partnership with Genesis.
 BlockFi confirmed speculation by filing for Chapter 11 bankruptcy protection in the United States on 28 November.

 Cryptocurrency investment firms with assets still held on FTX after its bankruptcy include Galois Capital and Galaxy Digital.
 Several public figures also invested in FTX or received compensation for promoting the company.
 These include former couple Tom Brady and Gisele Bündchen, as well as Shaquille O'Neal, Stephen Curry, and Kevin O'Leary.
 According to anonymous sources cited by The Information, some venture capital firms are considering lawsuits against Bankman-Fried.

 Anthony Scaramucci, founder of SkyBridge Capital, announced the firm was attempting to buy back a 30% stake in the business owned by FTX.